Cell wall

-A cell wall is a structural layer surrounding some types of cells, just outside the cell membrane.
+A cell wall is a structural layer that surrounds some cell types, found immediately outside the cell membrane.
 It can be tough, flexible, and sometimes rigid.
-It provides the cell with both structural support and protection, and also acts as a filtering mechanism.
-Cell walls are absent in many eukaryotes, including animals, but are present in some other ones like fungi, algae and plants, and in most prokaryotes (except mollicute bacteria).
-A major function is to act as pressure vessels, preventing over-expansion of the cell when water enters.
+Primarily, it provides the cell with structural support, shape, protection, and functions as a selective barrier.
+Another vital role of the cell wall is to help the cell withstand osmotic pressure and mechanical stress.
+While absent in many eukaryotes, including animals, cell walls are prevalent in other organisms such as fungi, algae and plants, and are commonly found in most prokaryotes, with the exception of mollicute bacteria.

-The composition of cell walls varies between taxonomic group and species and may depend on cell type and developmental stage.
-The primary cell wall of land plants is composed of the polysaccharides cellulose, hemicelluloses and pectin.
+The composition of cell walls varies across taxonomic groups, species, cell type, and the cell cycle.
+In land plants, the primary cell wall comprises polysaccharides like cellulose, hemicelluloses, and pectin.
 Often, other polymers such as lignin, suberin or cutin are anchored to or embedded in plant cell walls.
-Algae possess cell walls made of glycoproteins and polysaccharides such as carrageenan and agar that are absent from land plants.
-In bacteria, the cell wall is composed of peptidoglycan.
-The cell walls of archaea have various compositions, and may be formed of glycoprotein S-layers, pseudopeptidoglycan, or polysaccharides.
-Fungi possess cell walls made of the N-acetylglucosamine polymer chitin.
-Unusually, diatoms have a cell wall composed of biogenic silica.
+Algae exhibit cell walls composed of glycoproteins and polysaccharides, such as carrageenan and agar, distinct from those in land plants.
+Bacterial cell walls contain peptidoglycan, while archaeal cell walls vary in composition, potentially consisting of glycoprotein S-layers, pseudopeptidoglycan, or polysaccharides.
+Fungi possess cell walls constructed from the polymer chitin, specifically N-acetylglucosamine.
+Diatoms have a unique cell wall composed of biogenic silica.